How to Manage Change and Build Employee Commitment

 Most people are deeply attached to their current habits.
 Making changes involves more than just learning new skills.
 People need a transitional period to emotionally let go of old ways and move toward new ways.

-The four phases of change acceptance are denial, resistance, exploration, and commitment.
+The six phases of change acceptance are shock, denial, anger, depression, acceptance, and integration as cited above.
 To move through these phases, when change is introduced in the organization, employees move from denial (external environment) and then to resistance (internal environment) that are both based in the past.

-As they begin to accept the changes that have been introduced, employees move into the future by first entering the exploration phase, and then, if all proceeds as planned, they end up in the commitment phase looking to the future and completing the introductory stage in change management.
+As they begin to accept the changes that have been introduced, employees move into the future by first entering the exploration and acceptance phases, and then, if all proceeds as planned, they end up in the later acceptance and integration phases looking to the future and completing the introductory stage in change management.

-Employees pass through four phases on their way to committing to the changes that the organization introduced.
-Remember that these four phases are occurring during the fourth stage of the six stages you will experience in a change process.
+Employees pass through six phases on their way to committing to the changes that the organization introduced.
+Remember that these six phases are occurring during the fourth stage of the six stages you will experience in a change process.
 This is what happens at each stage.

 “The organization will change its mind.”
 “It won’t happen to me.”
 “They can’t possibly expect me to learn that.”
 “But, we’ve always done it this way.”
-And, “I’m too old to start over doing this a different way.”
+And, “I’m too old to start over, doing this in a different way.”

-2. Resistance: Employees experience anger, doubt, anxiety, and other negative emotions.
+3-4.
+Resistance (Anger and Depression): Employees experience anger, doubt, anxiety, and other negative emotions, even depression.
 They tend to focus on their personal experience of the impact of the change rather than on how it may help their organization.

 At this point, people also recognize that change is not going away.
 So, even if they still feel unsupportive, they look for ways to make the best of the change for them personally and in their jobs.